valu42/TikTok-GPT-3-poem-generator/README.md

 ## Introduction

 This is a project designed for automated poetry video generation.
 The program uses GPT-3 for generating poems with a given theme.
-The primary script `main.py` overlays these poems onto videos and employs `text_to_speech.py` for narration (The code is from https://github.com/oscie57/tiktok-voice).
+The primary script `main.py` overlays these poems onto videos and OpenAI TTS for narration.
 Additionally, `combine.py` allows for the assembly of these individual videos into compilations.
 I got this idea from seeing automated Reddit TTS video generator ( https://github.com/HA6Bots/Automatic-Youtube-Reddit-Text-To-Speech-Video-Generator-and-Uploader)

 ## Table of Contents